LinuxCommandLibrary

 CAVEATS

 All input graphs must be either all directed or all undirected.
-Nodes with same names are automatically renamed.
+Nodes with the same names across graphs are automatically renamed to avoid conflicts.

 SEE ALSO